 How to Apply

-The first Breast Imaging Fellowship Match will take place in March for the upcoming year's appointment.
+The Breast Imaging Fellowship Match will take place in March for the upcoming year's appointment.
 The match is sponsored by the Society of Breast Imaging and it will be managed by the National Resident Matching Program.
 In order to become a fellow, you must register with the Radiology Match, of which Breast Imaging is a part.

 Apply to this program using the DISCOVER online application system.